GCSBOSS/valinor/README.md

 ## Method Reference

 - `test ( input )`: Returns true if the input is valid.
 Returns an array or problems otherwise.
-- `clip ( input )`: Fails if the Valinor is not an schema.
-Return the ipunt object with only the properties present on the schema Valinor.

 ## Rule Reference